HDrizzle/stack_machine/README.md

 27. `EXPANSION-2` - Expansion write 2
 28. `EXPANSION-3` - Expansion write 3

-Devices that can set the state of (write to) the bus:
+Devices that can write to the bus (TX):

 0. `STACK-POP` - Stack controller (pop)
 1. `OFFSET-READ` - Reads value from stack at `ToS - offset`, does not affect the ToS